 - stroke

-When a person is suffering from Seroquel dependency or addiction, completing a detox program under medical supervision may be required to prevent medical emergencies.
+If you or a loved one are facing addiction, completing a detox program under medical supervision may be required to prevent medical emergencies.
+Call us today to learn more about your treatment options.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.